LoukasPerdikis/Medical_Data/README.md

 **Please note**:
 I do not own any part of the data used below, and full accreditation to its provision goes to the source publisher on Kaggle (Sadia Anzum).
 Please use the link provided above to obtain more information about the data used and the author.

+Functions were built throughout the project where necessary, and can be found in the respective sections where they are most utilised.

 **Please note**:
 Medical advice and recommendations should **ALWAYS** be solicited from a qualified medical practitioner.
 This project in no way serves as a medical recommendation or medical advice tool.